makskostyshen/totalVictory/docs/workflow.md

    - Feel free to ask additional questions
    - If you disagree with comment, explain it, move to **"Tech review & test"** and assign responsible person

+## Priorities

+In case of multiple tasks on the same board, there is a priority of each stage:
+1. Ready to merge
+2. Feedback
+3. In progress
+4. Open

 ## Issues
 Every issue corresponds to its task.
 It has name and description.
 For example: